-This function convert the characters expression into four digit code based on the string sound.
+This Soundex function convert any given characters expression into four digit code based on the string sound.
 It will place first character from the character_expression as first digit, and remaining are number.
 In some cases, it will add 0’s to the end to complete four digit code.

 SQL SOUNDEX Function Example

-The following examples will help you to understand the Soundex function.
+The following list of examples will help you to understand the Soundex function.